 The “Estimated Funds Requested” box will be populated automatically after you complete the budget.

-Total Local, State, and Federal Government Match.
+In the Demographics Section:Total Local, State, and Federal Government Match.
 Enter the dollar amount of local, state, and federal government match being proposed.
 The “Total Private Match” + the “Total Local, State, and Federal Government Match” should equal the “Total Match.”

 Total Private Match.
 Enter the dollar amount of private match being proposed.
 The “Total Private Match” + the “Total Local, State, and Federal Government Match” should equal the “Total Match.”